sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 For some applications, we will enforce an additional MFA step periodically because of the sensitivity of the data in them.

-If you are having problems with being asked for multiple MFA authentications during the day, please contact #it-tech-ops and we can look into it.
+If you are having problems with being asked for multiple MFA authentications during the day, please contact #ask-it-tech-ops and we can look into it.

 ## Where do I go if I have any questions?

-For Okta help, setup, and integration questions: #it-tech-ops Slack channel or <tech-ops-admin@sourcegraph.com>
+For Okta help, setup, and integration questions: #ask-it-tech-ops Slack channel or <techops@sourcegraph.com>